osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-## Changes
+## List of changes

-In the [Last Sync](#last-sync) section from the drop-down list, tap any item to go to the Changes section.
+In the [Last Sync](#last-sync) section from the drop-down menu, tap any item to go to the Changes section.
 In this section, three tabs display all the changes available for editing.
 If the list is empty, it means that there have been no changes since the last synchronization.

 Each item in the Changes list contains information about the date and accurate time of the last synchronization, as well as two items for instantly downloading or uploading the relevant version.